badsyntaxx/shellcli/README.md

 ## Bypass anti-virus

 Some anti-virus programs will block the use of Shell CLI.
-Most of the time the inital connection command is what triggers the anti-virus.
-Thats because of the irm (Invoke-RestMethod) portion of the command.
-The reason anti-virus softwares will sometimes block this command is because it can be used to send and retrieve information over the internet.
+Most of the time the initial connection command is what triggers the anti-virus.
+That's because of the irm (Invoke-RestMethod) portion of the command.
+The reason anti-virus software will sometimes block this command is because it can be used to send and retrieve information over the internet.
 In this case you retrieve the root powershell functions of Shell CLI.

 To bypass this problem you can download and run or paste in the root functions of Shell CLI.